-A. BEHAVING WITH INTEGRITY, DEMONSTRATING STRONG COMMITMENT TO ETHICAL VALUES AND RESPECTING THE RULE OF LAW How the Council meets these principles Where you can see Governance in action There are codes of conduct in place for all Councillors and Officers which can be found in Part 4 of the Constitution.
-The Council has appointed independent persons to investigate any allegations of misconduct, and the Standards Councillor Code of Conduct Staff Code of Conduct Committee receives regular reports from the Monitoring Officer on any complaints regarding Councillors.
-During the year the Audit and Finance Committee reviewed and revised the Code of Conduct which was undertaken following the publication Standards Committee of the report into standards in local government.
-Full Council approved the amended Code of Conduct in January 2021.
-Audit & Finance Committee Constitution The Council's Constitution contains the standing orders, scheme of delegation, financial regulations and contracts procedure rules.
+How the Council meets these principles Where you can see Governance in action There are codes of conduct in place for all Councillors and Officers which can be found in Part 4 of the Constitution.
+The Council has appointed independent persons to investigate any allegations of misconduct, and the Standards Committee receives regular reports from the Monitoring Officer on any complaints regarding Councillors.
+Councillor Code of Conduct Staff Code of Conduct Standards Committee The Council's Constitution contains the standing orders, scheme of delegation, financial regulations and contracts procedure rules.
 The Constitution also contains the policies for anti-fraud and corruption, anti-bribery and whistleblowing.
-A comprehensive review of the Constitution has taken place throughout 2020-21 to ensure that it is an effective and up-to-date document.
-The revised version was approved at full Council in January 2021 for adoption on 1 March 2021.
-Anti Fraud & Corruption Policy including Fraud Response Plan Whistleblowing Policy All Council employees have clear conditions of employment, and roles and responsibilities are set out in job descriptions.
+A comprehensive review of the Constitution took place in 2020-21 to ensure that it is an effective and up-to-date document and the new Constitution became effective during 2021-22.
+The Constitution will be further reviewed and updated to reflect the transition to a standalone Council during 2022-23.
+All Council employees have clear conditions of employment, and roles and responsibilities are set out in job descriptions.
 Mandatory performance objectives are set for all staff which ensure compliance with data protection law, Health and Safety regulations, and the Council's Safeguarding Policy.
 Staff must also undertake mandatory e-learning courses throughout the year on such topics to ensure their knowledge and understanding is up to date.
-There is a requirement for Councillors to make a Declaration of Disclosable Pecuniary Interests within 28 days of taking office and to notify the Council of any changes to the interests made in this declaration within a specified time period.
+Audit & Finance Committee Constitution Anti Fraud & Corruption Policy including Fraud Response Plan Whistleblowing Policy There is a requirement for Councillors to make a Declaration of Disclosable Pecuniary Interests within 28 days of taking office and to notify the Council of any changes to the interests made in this declaration within a specified time period.
 Councillors must also disclose interests which are not registered but which are relevant to matters to be discussed at a meeting of the authority.
 Councillors are barred from participating in any discussion on, or voting on, the matter in relation to which the Member has a disclosable pecuniary interest.
 There is an up-to-date register of gifts and hospitality, and an annual register of declarations.
 Any declarations of interest made during meetings are recorded in the minutes.
 Declarations of interest The Council has in place a complaints procedure including weekly reminders to relevant managers responsible.
-Complaints procedure The Council has a shared Monitoring Officer with East Hampshire District Council and as a member of the Executive Board they are kept appraised on the Council's projects and actions and are ultimately responsible for legal compliance.
-Statutory officer roles are the Head of Paid Service who is the Chief Executive, the Chief Financial (S151) Officer, who carries overall responsibility for the Council's financial administration, and the Monitoring Officer, who ensures the Council acts lawfully.
+The Council has a Monitoring Officer who is a member of the Management Team.
+They are kept appraised on the Council's projects and actions and are ultimately responsible for legal compliance.
+The Monitoring Officer also chairs the Corporate Governance Board.
+During 2021-22 this role was shared with East Hampshire District Council, however going forward will be solely Havant employed.
+Complaints procedure Statutory officer roles are the Head of Paid Service who is the Chief Executive, the Chief Financial (S151) Officer, who carries overall responsibility for the Council's financial administration, and the Monitoring Officer, who ensures the Council acts lawfully.
 The Data Protection Officer is also a statutory role under the new GDPR legislation.
-All of these roles are shared with East Hampshire District Council.
+These statutory roles were shared with East Hampshire during 2021-22, however going forward will be solely Havant employed.
 Management structure